 4. Expect ads on your site to pay you more

 As more advertisers spend more money in December, you should expect to earn more money from ads on your site.
 Many Ad Networks will be out there looking for more ad inventory to sell too, so don’t be surprised if you get approached to try a new ad network at this time of year.
-You should only switch if you’re not happy with your current ad network – but if you’re not happy make sure you do switch in plenty of time to let your new ad networks algorithms get used to your site.
+You should only switch if you’re not happy with your current ad network – but if you’re not happy make sure you do the switch in plenty of time to let your new ad network’s algorithm get used to your site.

-There is a lot of money floating around in ad world in December, and more than usual of it could be yours for the taking.
+There is a lot of money floating around in the ad world in December, and more than usual of it could be yours for the taking.